TheMonDon/DBM_RawData/blacklist/README.md

 # BlackListDBM
 Blacklist command for Discord Bot Maker

-The main command and the blacklist_test command are required, the blacklist test shows you the four things you need to put before all of your commands to get the blacklist to work.
+The main command and the blacklist_test command are required.
+**Put the run script from blacklist_test before all other commands!
+Make SURE to select do not call next action and evaluate text directly!!!**

 The third command, blacklisted is for users to check wether or not theyre blacklisted.